len-sla/ffmpeg-whisper/README.md

 Things to improve removing security issues from image root etc  in Dockerfie optimising RUN to avoid creating extra layers

-##   Auxilary tools and solution for pre/post
-processing of audio and video based on ffmpeg and other open source tools

-### Processing mp4 files using Colab
-all the processing should be able to do in Colab environment with all its advantages and constrains
-* Function for downloading and saving m3u8 stream to mp4 file with given length per a piece in Colab
-* snippet for cuuting/triming video with recompilation to avoid problems with broken frames
-* snippets to slow down speed up audion

-you could usegradio interface  to have simple and elegant GUI solution for front end for all kinds of application including this one: including processing mp3 files in batch mp3 file was chopped to 30s pieces with ffmpeg so the audio.shape os equal  (480000,)
+you could use gradio interface  to have simple and elegant GUI solution for front end for all kinds of application including this one: including processing mp3 files in batch mp3 file was chopped to 30s pieces with ffmpeg so the audio.shape os equal  (480000,)